How do I retrieve log data from CloudWatch Logs?

 Call GetLogEvents or FilterLogEvents

-Important: This method isn’t scalable due to the transactions per second (TPS) limits for GetLogEvents and FilterLogEvents.
-For current limits, see CloudWatch Logs Limits.
+Important: This method isn’t scalable due to the transactions per second (TPS) quotas for GetLogEvents and FilterLogEvents.
+For current quotas, see CloudWatch Logs quotas.
 If you experience throttling when performing these actions, use subscription filters instead.